Why Lose Weight?

 - Sitting in a plane, car or bus

 - Getting proper sleep each night

 - Doing physically demanding activities like hiking, swimming, canoeing, etc.

 Ultimately, obesity can be fatal

 Most likely, your doctor will discuss the possibility of lifestyle changes or medication to control weight.
-However, in cases of morbid obesity or people who are obese and have a hard time losing weight, bariatric surgery may be the answer.
+However, in cases of morbid obesity or people who are obese and have a hard time losing weight, surgery may be the answer.